 Select your Ratings Input.

-In the Properties & Events panel, hover over "onChange", click the + icon, and then press Enter.
+In the Properties & Events panel, click the "onChange" event handler.

-The code for the event handler is added to the bottom of the Code panel.
+The code for the event handler is added to the bottom of your page code.
 The image below shows what it looked like on our page.

 First we read the current item from the dataset.
 Then we define variables called average